Photo by Mark J. Harlow

 A partnership between the University of Minnesota and the National Loon Foundation is laying the groundwork for a lakeside center that celebrates the biodiversity of Crosslake, Minnesota while honoring some of its most recognizable natural residents: loons.

-In 2017, community members from around the Crosslake Chain of Lakes convened with University leaders in three public meetings to shape a vision for the National Loon Center, a community-based design project led by the National Loon Center Foundation and the University’s Center for Sustainable Building Research and Design for Community Resilience programs.
+In 2017, community members from around the Crosslake Chain of Lakes convened with University leaders in three public meetings to shape a vision for the National Loon Center, a community-based design project led by the National Loon Center Foundation, the University’s Center for Sustainable Building Research and the University of Minnesota Extension's Central Resgional Sustainable Development Partnership.

 According to University Senior Research Fellow Virajita Singh, the project wouldn’t be possible without the input of local residents.
 “In meetings with community stakeholders, we learned how the project can increase community resilience and bring the community and the University toward a common goal,” said Singh.